trizen/raku-rosettacode/programming_tasks/P/Print_debugging_statement.md

 # [Print debugging statement][1]

-There isn't anything built-in to do this in Rakudo Perl 6, though it's pretty easy to cobble something together piggybacking off of the exception system.
+There isn't anything built-in to do this in Rakudo/Raku, though it's pretty easy to cobble something together piggybacking off of the exception system.
 It would probably be better to instantiate a specific "DEBUG" exception to avoid interfering with other user instantiated ad-hoc exceptions, but for a quick-and-dirty demo, this should suffice.